tmoshole/MovieSearch/README.md

 Run npx expo start

 # install expo app
-Download and install expo go app on your mobile device.
+Download and install expo go app on a mobile device.
 Instructions: https://docs.expo.dev/get-started/set-up-your-environment/

 # Instructions to get your RAPIDAPI_KEY for the API
 https://youtu.be/ytNyibPQFhw?si=HcbPKC_NHwMi3ZQd

-Make sure your laptop and phone are connected to the same wifi.
+Make sure the laptop and phone are connected to the same wifi.

 # App structure
 movie-app/